AjayReddyK/Java/README.md

 # Java
-This repo contains all the java programs that i practice from start to end
+This repo contains all the java programs that i practice from beginning ,till the end.